 The basic premise of the book is there in the film, as are the outlines of the plot, but much is changed.
 The changes made are partly the normal type of editing that goes into turning book to film – simplifications, omissions, removal of non-essential characters, highlighting conflict, action and romance, etc. One of the main problems for screenwriter Sydney Boehm seems to have been the lack of a clear-cut villain and a certain lack of personal drama and tension.
 Wylie’s and Balmer’s novel was one in which the best minds of a generation came together and collaborated for a better future, rather than competed over it.
 Absent in the book is the evil industrialist throwing wrenches in the wheels.
 Another fabrication by Boehm and Pal is the whole “passenger lottery” plot.
 In the book, Dr. Hendron originally plans for a rocket to take 100 people, which he chooses beforehand, but winds up making a second rocket with room for 1,000 people.

 Then there’s the fact that both Wylie and Pal were artists who infused their work with their personal moral convictions.
 In some regards, the two were quite similar, but in other very dissimilar.
 Both, for example, were fiercely patriotic, anti-fascist and anti-communist.
 Both also liked to tout the idea of overcoming obstacles through intellectual collaboration, and through an upright, unwavering moral backbone.
 However, Wylie was the son of a strict Presbyterian minister, and loathed organised religion.
-Pal, on the other hand, was a devout Christian who infallibly heaped Bible quotes and Christian imagery on top of his scripts, often completely reversing the religious attitude of his source novels, most blatantly so in War of the Worlds (1953).
+Pal, on the other hand, was a devout Christian who infallibly heaped Bible quotes and Christian imagery on top of his scripts, often completely reversing the religious attitude of his source novels, most blatantly so in War of the Worlds (1953, review).
 When I got around to reading When Worlds Collide, I was surprised by the complete lack of religious pathos, despite the fact that the book is re-imagined adaptation of the biblical Flood story.
 Pal, on the other hand, both starts and ends the film with Bible quotes, ramping up the religious gears to the max toward the end.

 There’s also an interesting character switch.
 The main character of the book is not the pilot David Randall, but rather Tony Drake.
 The Tony Drake of the book is far removed from the mild-mannered physician of the film, but rather a specimen of manhood, a heroic stockbroker of almost Aynrandian fashion.
 In the world of Wylie, it is the virtues of American capitalism that saves humanity, whereas the film presents Capitalism in the shape of the crippled egomaniac Sidney Stanton.
 Instead of promoting the businessman as the hero (which Pal already did in Destination Moon), Boehm focuses on the everyman, the pilot Randall, literally only a message boy in the beginning of the film.
 Still, both characters are reluctant heroes, morally upstanding and willing to sacrifice themselves for the greater good.
 And Boehm and Pal have stuck to the source material to the extent that the frictions within the core group are all solved with mutual understanding, even if the film provides a bit more sparks than the novel.
 On the other hand, Wylie and Balmer paint a somewhat bleaker picture of the outside world’s reaction to the notion that an elite group sets out to save themselves, leaving the rest of humanity to a certain death.
 In a word, the novel is far darker than Pal’s uplifting Technicolor spectacle.